Southern Belle / Victorian Costumes

 Victoria's England was a hotbed of literature.
 Some of the greatest works in the English language were produced during her reign.
 An entire new literary genre emerged: the horror story.
 Vampires, ghosts and werewolves entered popular culture.
 Our collection of Victorian costumes reflects this.
 You can become a natty Victorian vampire, or haunt your ancestral manor as a ghost.
 If horror isn't your thing, you can act out a Charles Dickens novel as a Christmas caroler.
 Your child can become Tiny Tim.

+With all of that history and posh style, you can see how it would influence the flair of the developing South of the United States even years later.
 When most of us think of the antebellum South, we picture Clark Gable and Vivien Leigh in Gone With the Wind.
 Rhett Butler and Scarlett O'Hara, as portrayed by Gable and Leigh, represent a way of life that no longer exists.
-In fact, it may never have existed for most southerners--and certainly not for their African slaves.
-But Margaret Mitchell's romantic images have endured.
-You can wear a gown with a wide hoop skirt to charm your southern gentleman.
+And, if we're being honest, it really never existed for most middle-class, low-class, or exploited Southerners.
+That said, Margaret Mitchell's romantic images have endured.
+From channeling in your inner flirty Bugs Bunny to becoming a graceful Southern Belle, you can wear a gown with a wide hoop skirt to charm your southern gentleman.
 Our southern belle costumes evoke that earlier age of sipping lemonade or a mint julep on a veranda shaded by stately oak trees.
-If you owned a plantation in the 1850s you were part of the social elite.
-You took for granted many things that are now considered unacceptable, such as slavery.
-But slave labor was the only way most planters could run a profitable business.
-That part of the old South, you won't want to re-enact.
-But if you only want to experience a gracious social setting, try one of our southern costumes!